 Raven J. Demers is a wordsmith living in a forest outside Seattle with xyr family.
-Xe is author of Perdition and Cress and the Medicine Show.
-Raven earned a degree in Anthropology from the University of Washington, and teaches literature to homeschooling teens.
+Xe is also author of Perdition and Aranya.
+Raven earned a B.A. in Anthropology from the University of Washington, and teaches literature to homeschooling teens.
 Xe believes the answer to xyr farming obsession might be ducks.

 Robin Wood has been known by many names over the years.
 Robin enjoys crafting tales and experiences, from the far-fetched, to the close-to-heart.
 Robin currently lives in the Pacific Northwest when not traveling other lands.